tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/LocalRecording/README.md

-# Meeting SDK for Windows - Get Video Raw Data
+# Meeting SDK for Windows - Local Recording

-A Windows C++ Application demonstrate Zoom Meeting SDK receiving Video raw data from a Zoom Meeting.
+A Windows C++ Application demonstrate Zoom Meeting SDK receiving Local Recording from a Zoom Meeting.

 # Install vcpkg for adding dependency libs.
 You might need to use Powershell (as administrator) or Windows Terminal to execute the sh script files